 Kilbarrack Road to Oscar Traynor Road Active Travel Scheme

 Dublin City Council plans to provide 5km of improved walking and cycling facilities along Kilbarrack Road, Tonlegee Road and Oscar Traynor Road.
-This scheme is currently in the Preliminary Design phase.
+This scheme is currently in the Detailed Design and Procurement phase.

 This scheme will deliver a 5km cycle route along Kilbarrack Road, Tonglegee Road and Oscar Traynor Road between the Howth Road / Dublin Road junction and Oscar Traynor Road / Barryscourt Road junction.